-- (C) The following material contracts, not being contracts entered into in the ordinary course of business, have been entered into: - (1) Fund Services Agreement between the Company and Schroder Investment Management (Europe) S.A., further to which the latter has been appointed Management Company - Depositary Agreement between the Company and Brown Brothers Harriman (Luxembourg) S.C.A. - (3) Advisory Agreement between the Company and Schroder Investment Management Limited. - (D) The material contracts listed above may be amended from time to time by agreement between the parties thereto. - (E) In relation to the Depositary Agreement listed above: - (1) The Depositary or the Company may terminate the Depositary Agreement at any time upon ninety (90) calendar days' written notice (or earlier in case of certain breaches of the Depositary Agreement) provided that the Depositary Agreement shall not terminate until a replacement depositary is appointed. - (2) Up-to-date information regarding the description of the Depositary's duties and of conflicts of interest that may arise as well as of any safekeeping functions delegated by the Depositary, the list of third-party delegates and any conflicts of interest that may arise from such a delegation will be made available to Investors on request from the Depositary. - (F) The Articles are governed by, and construed in accordance with, the laws currently into force in Luxembourg.
-The Subscription Form is expressed to be governed by, and construed in accordance with, the laws currently into force in Luxembourg, and is subject to the jurisdiction of the courts of the Grand-Duchy of Luxembourg.
+- (C) The following material contracts, not being contracts entered into in the ordinary course of business, have been entered into: - Fund Services Agreement between the Company and Schroder Investment Management (Europe) S.A., further to which the latter has been appointed Management Company

+- (2) Depositary Agreement between the Company and Brown Brothers Harriman (Luxembourg) S.C.A. - (3) Advisory Agreement between the Company and Schroder Investment Management Limited. - (D) The material contracts listed above may be amended from time to time by agreement between the parties thereto. - (E) In relation to the Depositary Agreement listed above: - (1) The Depositary or the Company may terminate the Depositary Agreement at any time upon ninety (90) calendar days' written notice (or earlier in case of certain breaches of the Depositary Agreement) provided that the Depositary Agreement shall not terminate until a replacement depositary is appointed. - (2) Up-to-date information regarding the description of the Depositary's duties and of conflicts of interest that may arise as well as of any safekeeping functions delegated by the Depositary, the list of third-party delegates and any conflicts of interest that may arise from such a delegation will be made available to Investors on request from the Depositary.